 In rough times when you need money, you’ll probably have to sell your investments at bad possible times, and that is not a prescription for financial success.

-As a rule of thumb, your saving should be able to cover at least three to six months of your expenses – usually known as an emergency fund.
+As a rule of thumb, your savings should be able to cover at least three to six months of your expenses – usually known as an emergency fund.

-You can start investing until you have things in places, such as an emergency fund, health insurance, and life insurance.
+You can start investing until you have things in place, such as an emergency fund, health insurance, and life insurance.

 You will benefit from significant tax cuts with the help of these instruments like insurance.
 You will also have a safety net to bear volatility even in your investments.